HKpowerStudio

 paper sorting

 Many people suggest the first step to paper sorting is to gather all your papers in one place.
 I don’t start with this because I believe before we dive into paper sorting, we need to identify how we got here and where we want to be!
-I’ve written about setting intentions in several past posts.
-This step can be easy to overlook and seem like it’s unimportant, but it can make all the difference in creating lasting change.
+I’ve written about setting intentions in several past posts. and I believe this is one of the most important steps to creating lasting changes.
+This step can be easy to overlook and seem unimportant, but it can make all the difference.

 *A quick note about shredding and sensitive papers.
 If you have a lot of papers to process at once, hold off on shredding and put papers to be shredded into a LABELED bag or box.
-If a piece of paper only has your name and address, you might want one of these great ID Blocker stamps so you can mark out your info and recycle.
+If a piece of paper only has your name and address, you might want one of these excellent ID Blocker stamps to mark out your info and recycle it.

-With all your supplies and your staging area set up, let’s begin paper sorting!
+With all your supplies and your staging area set up, let’s begin sorting!

-• Gathering papers is like a treasure hunt, you probably have papers hanging around over the place.
-Don’t forget to look in the kitchen, bedroom (nightstand drawers or surfaces), dining room, office or den and your car!
+• Gathering papers is like a treasure hunt.
+Don’t forget to look in the kitchen, bedroom (nightstand drawers or surfaces), dining room, office or den, and car!

-• Pick up your first stack and begin to sort into recycle, shred or one of your categories.
-If you have a lot of categories it can help to set up hanging folders in an empty box or file drawer.
-I prefer to start with a blank slate and work through old systems and stacks, sorting into the newly created system.
+• Pick up your first stack and sort it into recycle, shred, or one of your categories.
+If you have a lot of categories, set up hanging folders in an empty box or file drawer.
+I prefer to start with a blank slate and sort everything into a new filing system.

-Continue the paper sorting process for a set amount of time, taking breaks every 30-60 min’s.
-If you’re unsure about items, set them into an “undecided” area to look back through later.
-Though I can’t advise on what specific papers you will need to keep, a helpful retention guide is available on the IRS website.
-For anything related to taxes and finances, you may also want to check with your accountant.
+Sort for a set amount of time, and use time-blocking and an alarm.
+Remember to take breaks every 30-60 mins.
+Though I can’t advise on what specific papers you need to keep, a helpful retention guide is available on the IRS website.
+For anything related to taxes and finances, check with your accountant.

-Going digital might be a consideration for information you can access online.
-If you’re not comfortable but want to try it out, pick one category like “Utilities” and begin to convert each account to paperless and see how that goes!
-If you like it, consider other categories such as banking, investments and insurance.
+Consider going digital for information you can access online.
+If you’re not comfortable but want to try it out, pick one category like “Utilities” and convert each account to paperless and see how that goes!
+If you like it, convert additional categories, such as banking, investments, and insurance.

-Once your through the paper piles, that’s it!
-The only thing left to do is label your final categories and make sure your files are in the drawers, binders or the file box you want to keep them in.
-There are some downright gorgeous file cabinets in a variety of styles, check out my previous round up here.
-Now that you have an awesome system in place, maintain it daily or weekly so you don’t end up with a backload of piles ever again!
+Once you’re through sorting paper piles, don’t forget to label your categories.
+You can get fancy with printed labels, use erasable labels, or just a sharpie.
+If your new files don’t fit into your existing drawers, you may want to set up additional file boxes for items you don’t need regularly (such as tax or other archive papers).
+There are some downright gorgeous file cabinets in various styles; check out my previous round-up here.
+Now that you have a fantastic system in place, maintain it daily or weekly so you don’t end up with a backload of piles again!

 Piles of Paper and no system in sight?